MELISSA BLOCK, Host:

 ROVNER: But Chris Jennings, a senior health policy adviser to President Clinton, says what Republicans really want has less to do with Berwick and more to do with whoever President Obama might have nominated for the key Medicare/Medicaid post.

-Mr. CHRIS JENNINGS (Former Senior Health Policy Adviser, Clinton Administration): The desire of many, perhaps not all Republicans, is to continue the debate that has already been settled.
+CHRIS JENNINGS: The desire of many, perhaps not all Republicans, is to continue the debate that has already been settled.
 They wish to relitigate the legislative battle that took place last year and the beginning of this year.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.